Skip to main content

-This guide is intended as an advanced smeshing guide, covering cases such as parallel init, cloud GPUs, and transferring and managing multiple identities.
-In particular it does not cover the baseline case of using Smapp to initialize a single smesher.
-That process is straightforward and mostly automated in Smapp, and the steps are outlined in this explainer video.
-The guide does explain the differences between mining using Smapp or the CLI where appropriate.
+• This guide is intended as an advanced smeshing guide, covering cases such as parallel PoST initialization, cloud GPUs, and transferring and managing multiple identities.
+However, this guide does not cover using Smapp to initialize a singular smeshing node.
+That process is straightforward and mostly automated in Smapp, and has been explained in the basic smeshing guide section.

-This guide uses Linux.
-So, all the commands are for a Linux terminal, and should be the same for most UNIX-based systems.
+• This guide uses Linux.
+As such, all the commands are for a Linux terminal and should be the same for most UNIX-based systems.
 In most cases, the same commands should work verbatim on other platforms including Windows and macOS with appropriate tweaks (e.g., using the correct platform-specific paths).
 Contributions containing correct instructions for different platforms are welcome.
 Feel free to open an issue with a contribution.

-In order to smesh one must have a fully synchronized Spacemesh node running.
-Strictly speaking, running a node is not required during the PoST initialization process, since it relies only upon static data (with one exception, explained in a moment) such as the smesher's identity and the PoST init params (total storage to initialize, max file size, etc.).
-Most smeshers nevertheless choose to run a full node throughout the init process for several reasons: the node itself can perform the initialization for you, it means you will have a fully-synchronized node when the init finishes and smeshing begins (with the opportunity to troubleshoot any issues in the interim), and it means you will have a trustless copy of the highest
+• In order to smesh, one must have a fully synchronized Spacemesh node running.
+Strictly speaking, running a node is not required during the PoST initialization process, since it relies only upon static data (with one exception, explained below) such as the smesher's identity and the PoST initialization params (total storage to initialize, max file size, etc.).
+Nevertheless, most smeshers choose to run a full node throughout the init process.
+A major reason is because the node can perform the initialization itself.
+This means that you will have a fully-synchronized node when the initialization finishes and smeshing begins (with the opportunity to troubleshoot any issues in the interim).
+This also means that you will have a trustless copy of the highest commitmentAtxId.

 commitmentAtxId

 The one piece of dynamic data that you need to perform PoST init is the highest commitmentAtxId.
-This is simply the ID of the highest ATX known at the time that PoST initialization begins.
-It is used to mitigate a certain class of protocol attack; for more information, see POPS-VRF implementation.
+This is the ID of the highest ATX known at the time that PoST initialization begins.
+It is used to mitigate a certain class of protocol attacks.
+For more information, see the POPS-VRF implementation.
 The simplest way to get this is to ask your own node, using the API as such:

 > grpcurl -plaintext 127.0.0.1:9092 spacemesh.v1.ActivationService.Highest | jq -r '.atx.id.id' | base64 -d | xxd -p -c 64